 Issues related to screening for and management of the inherited thrombophilias are discussed separately.
 (See "Evaluation of the patient with established venous thrombosis" and "Screening for inherited thrombophilia in asymptomatic individuals" and "Management of inherited thrombophilia" and "Diagnosis and treatment of venous thrombosis and thromboembolism in infants and children".)

 Prothrombin (factor II) is the precursor of thrombin, the end-product of the coagulation cascade.
 It is a vitamin K-dependent protein which is synthesized in the liver and circulates with a half-life of approximately three to five days.
 Vitamin K acts as a cofactor for posttranslational gamma-carboxylation of prothrombin which is required for functional activity.
-(See "Vitamin K, gamma carboxyglutamic acid, and the function of coagulation and other proteins".)
+(See "Vitamin K and the synthesis and function of gamma carboxyglutamic acid".)